lumetrium/espanso-dynamic-forms/docs/form-config/data.md

 ---

 # data

-The `data` top-level key of the [form config](./index) defines default values for form fields.
+The `data` section sets default values for your form fields.
+When the form opens, fields are pre-filled with these values instead of being empty.

-These defaults can be static values or dynamic expressions that are evaluated when the form loads.
+You can use static values (like `"Hello"` or `42`) or dynamic tokens that are evaluated when the form loads (like `{{clipboard}}` to grab clipboard content).

-> [!note] Optional Section
+> [!NOTE] Optional Section
-> If omitted, all fields start with empty or null values based on their schema types.
+> If you skip this section, fields start empty or with their schema-defined defaults.

+[IMAGE: Form with three fields showing pre-filled default values: a text field labeled "Subject" containing "Meeting notes from clipboard", a dropdown labeled "Priority" with "Medium" selected, and an empty text area labeled "Notes" with placeholder text]

+---

 ## Basic Structure